 Especially now that fewer folks are on the streets and some people may become desperate or may be trying to escape their troubles with drugs or alcohol, it’s wise to carry some personal protection.
 A personal alarm can scare off someone who tries to attack you.
 In addition, the noise can summon help from others in the area.

 A variety of compact, lightweight personal alarms are available.
 Some attach to keychains so you always have it ready, whether you are in your vehicle or going in or out of your home.
 Runners’ and athletes’ alarms have wrist straps that keep them handy but unobtrusive.

-To ward off an attacker, consider adding a or a canister of or to your self-defense lineup.
+To ward off an attacker, consider adding a stun gun or a canister of pepper gel or pepper spray to your self-defense lineup.
 Just the sight of a stun gun can let an assailant know he’s in for a truly shocking experience if he messes with you.
 Some stun guns are available with LED flashlights you can use to disorient an attacker before you even have to use the gun to stop an attack.

 Pepper gels and pepper sprays are available in compact canisters you can easily carry with you on a keychain or in your pocket.
 Using one of these self-defense products can temporarily disable an assailant by causing intense burning in the eyes as well as bouts of sneezing and coughing.
 That will give you time to get away to safety and seek help.